exercism/common-lisp/docs/INSTALLATION.md

 See their homepages for instructions for installing on other platforms.

-We will use [QuickLisp] for package management.
+We will use [QuickLisp] for Lisp library management.
 To install QuickLisp, first download quicklisp.lisp:

 ```bash
 curl -O http://beta.quicklisp.org/quicklisp.lisp